equalitie/ouinet-inject/README.md

 default, MIME types are inferred from the file name (customizable via files in `mimetypes.knownfiles`), but you can also use a common type for all files, or no type at all.

+The ``--group`` option allows you to control how Ouinet clients will announce contents from a static cache to the network, i.e. how URLs will be put together into cohesive resource groups.
+By default, no groups are computed (thus making the cache only useful for local access), and a few strategies are already provided; however, since this is a very application-dependent issue, you may specify ``--group=cmd`` and point the ``OUINET_GROUP_CMD`` environment variable to a program that receives a URL as an argument and outputs the associated group.